apache/apisix-docker/README.md

 ### Build an image from source

-**Docker images are not official ASF releases but provided for convenience.
-Recommended usage is always to build the source.**

 1. install release version (Apache releases are beginning from version 0.9):
 ```
 # Assign Apache release version number to variable `APISIX_VERSION`, for example: 2.1 .
 The latest version can be find at `https://github.com/apache/apisix/releases`